james-sirota/OpenSchema/README.md

 SchemaConverter cnv = (SchemaConverter) new SolrConverter(parserConfig);
 cnv.convert("./Output/Solr.schema");
 ```
-A Solr template will be generated and writte out to a file
+A Solr template will be generated and writte out to a file.
+An example Solr template is provided [here](https://github.com/james-sirota/OpenSchema/blob/master/Output/Solr.schema)

 ### Elastic Templates